Parrillan | Sprawling Terrace Restaurant with DIY BBQ

-“Hang on”, we hear you chime, “isn’t the skilled culinary nous of executive chef Angel Zapata Martin precisely what you’d go to Barrafina for?”.
+“Hang on”, we hear you chime, “isn’t the skilled culinary nous of executive chef Francisco ‘Paco’ Jose Torrico precisely what you’d go to Barrafina for?”.
 And yes, you’d be right.
-But you’ll be in equally safe hands here – he and the team will be preparing delicately seasoned cuts of meat, fish and veg to be delivered to your table, ready for you to sling onto your own personal grill (or parrilla) in its centre.
-So far, they’re set to include 50 day-aged rump steak; hand-dived scallops; artichokes and Barrafina’s classic milk-fed lamb’s kidneys.
-All you have to do is sear them to your own personal taste, soak up any available sun rays, and stay hydrated with a gin and tonic or four.
+But you’ll be in equally safe hands here – he and the team are preparing delicately seasoned cuts of meat, fish and veg to be delivered to your table along with freshly prepared sauces and a personal grill (or parrilla) to scorch it all on, precisely to your own liking.

-There’ll also be para picar bites to start, like salmorejo (a little like gazpacho), escalivada with roasted aubergines and peppers, Presa Iberica ham and a DIY pan con tomate – as well as plenty of cheese, desserts, and a roster of fine sherries and wines by the glass.
+There are also para picar bites to start like salmorejo (it’s a little like gazpacho), escalivada with roasted aubergines and peppers, Presa Iberica ham, and a DIY pan con tomate – as well as plenty of cheese, desserts, and a roster of fine sherries and wines by the glass.

-Just don’t enjoy them too much, or you’ll end up in someone’s grill.
+Just don’t enjoy them too much, or you’ll end up in someone else’s grill.